NativeScript/docs-v7/docs/tooling/debugging.md

 ## Debugger Commands

-The `debug` command builds and deploys new package on the connected device/emulator.
-It also tracks for changes in the `app` folder which mean it will livesync your application when changes in your code are saved.
-On code change & save, the application is restarted automatically.
+The `debug` command builds and deploys a new package on a connected device or emulator.
+By default, it also starts to track for changes the `app` folder,  meaning that it will automatically livesync changes in code as soon as they are saved.
+In order to apply the changes, the CLI will automatically restart the application after each sync.

-> **Note** Changes inside `App_Resources` folder (e.g. `AndroidManifest.xml`, `info.plist` or any of the resources folders) will trigger a rebuild before resuming the livesyncing.
+> **Note** Changes inside `App_Resources` folder (e.g. `AndroidManifest.xml`, `Info.plist` or any of the resources folders) trigger a rebuild after which livesyncing is resumed.

-The debugging agent won't be started automatically by NativeScript-CLI but a link is provided for the user to open in Google Chrome.
-The link appears in the CLI log after the command is executed.
-Android and iOS have different links, but both can be opened in Google Chrome.
-The debugger is attached once the link is opened.
+For security reasons the debugging agent **can't be started automatically** from the command-line.
+That's why NativeScript CLI generates a URL which is printed on the screen instead. **You need to manually copy it in Google Chrome's address bar to start debugging.**

 To start the debugger for Android, run the following command: